Online: All instruction and interaction are online with no mandatory synchronous nor in-person meetings.

 |

-BIOL 120 Intro To Biological Sci 4.0 UnitsPrerequisite: Courses taught at the level of Introduction to College Composition with a grade of "C" (More) Prerequisite: Courses taught at the level of Introduction to College Composition with a grade of "C" or higher or "Pass" or equivalent or appropriate placement based on the college’s multiple measures process with eligibility for ENG 100 or ENGL 100S.
+BIOL 120 Intro To Biological Sci 4.0 UnitsPrerequisite: Courses taught at the level of Introduction to College Composition with a grade of "C" (More) Prerequisite: Courses taught at the level of Introduction to College Composition with a grade of "C" or higher or "Pass" or equivalent or appropriate placement based on the college’s multiple measures process with eligibility for ENGL C1000 or ENGL C1000E.

 This course is designed for non-biological science majors.
 It covers basic principles of life science, including cellular biology, the plant and animal kingdoms, ecology, genetics, and evolution.
 Emphasis is also placed on human biology as it relates to everyday living.